neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 People would show up in their bathing suits, women would show up.

-There's one incident recounted in the book "Soldaten" by Sanka Nitzil and Harold Weltzer, where they talk about a group of Berlin police officers who were musicians and performers.
+There's one incident recounted in the book "Soldaten"[^10] by Sanka Nitzil and Harold Weltzer, where they talk about a group of Berlin police officers who were musicians and performers.

 So you think of like entertainers who asked if they could take part in the execution, you know, just for the experience.